 - 1. Upon accumulating 6-credits or more of F at any point, regardless of their cumulative GPA.
 For the purpose of evaluating academic standing, a grade of U is considered the same as an F. - 2.
 Upon accumulating 9-credits or more of B- or lower and their cumulative GPA is below 3.000. - 3.
 If their cumulative GPA is at such a low level that raising it to the required level to be eligible for graduation within the program credit limit becomes mathematically impossible (see Academic Overload policy).
 Termination for this reason is considered final and not open to appeal. - 4.
 If they are unable to complete program requirements with acceptable grades (such as Ethics and Capstone with a B or better in each) during the allotted time period or upon having repeated a course once (see Repeating a Course policy).
 Termination for this reason is considered final and not open to appeal. - 5.
-Student is making unsatisfactory progress toward a degree as defined by that student's specific major or is unable to complete program guidelines within the time limit for degree completion.
+Student is making unsatisfactory progress toward a degree as defined by that student's specific major (such as taking courses that are not approved by the program as part of a student's major and degree plan) or is unable to complete program guidelines within the time limit for degree completion.